kayakml/IR_camera_AMG8833/README.md

 **What is header_definition.h for ?**

 I mainly used Microchip Explorer16/32 bit development card for my projects.
 And i made lots of projects and project trials with 2 different cpu types (dspic33E - PIC24F) .
-Instead of writing same configuration codes for peripherals repetitively in different files which requires to manually update/upgrade codes at each time, I activate related parts of codes through preprocessor directives.
+Instead of writing same configuration codes for peripherals repetitively I activate related parts of codes through preprocessor directives.